Policies and Procedures

 ABSENCES FROM SCHOOL

 All absences must be explained by a note, email, SMS or phone call from a parent.
 If a child is absent for five (5) days or more a medical certificate is required.
 A text message will be sent from the school office if your child is an unexplained absence.
 Every effort should be made to avoid unnecessary absences from school.
 Students are expected to attend all school days, including carnivals and school events.
-Students with excessive absences will be subject to the Department of Education processes with the possibility of prosecution.
+Students with excessive absences will be subject to the Department for Children and Young People processes with the possibility of prosecution.
 Parents who are experiencing difficulty in getting their child to school should seek assistance from their child's teacher or senior staff.
-Referrals can be made to support staff to if you need additional support.
+Referrals can be made to support staff if you need additional support.

 ADMISSIONS (New students only)